DropD/alps_heisenberg_tinyvec/report/howto.md

  1. collect, analyze and plot the results.

 ### Using python with ALPS
-The first task is easily achieved by running the ALPS programm `parameter2xml` on a parameter file like the following.
+The first task is easily achieved by running the ALPS programm `parameter2xml` or `paramter2hdf5` on a parameter file like the following.

 ```
 LATTICE_LIBRARY="/opt/alps/lib/xml/lattices.xml"